 The fears that bumped around in my already wizened seven-year-old psyche were very real.
-I didn’t have the faith in the old ways like Auntie did.
+I didn’t have the faith in the old ways as Auntie did.
 My pagan mother had taught me to believe in the evil eye and being cursed and such, but not in the hell that Preacher and Auntie did.
-To Mama, heaven was a piece of land, a good scotch with a good screw; something that made this life a little easier to bare.
+To Mama, heaven was a piece of land, a good scotch with a good screw; something that made this life a little easier to bear.
 Hell was in between your ears, right here, right now.

 “Child are you ready to confess your sins,” Preacher asked.